theQRL/zond-package/docs/architecture.md

 ### Generating EL and CL client data

 All EL clients require both a genesis file and a JWT secret.
-The exact format of the genesis file differs per client, so we first leverage [a Docker image containing tools for generating this genesis data][zond-genesis-generator] to create the actual files that the EL clients-to-be will need.
+The exact format of the genesis file differs per client, so we first leverage [a Docker image containing tools for generating this genesis data][qrl-genesis-generator] to create the actual files that the EL clients-to-be will need.
 This is accomplished by filling in a single genesis generation environment config files found in [`static_files`](../static_files/genesis-generation-config/el-cl/values.env.tmpl).

 CL clients, like EL clients also have a genesis and config files that they need.
 This is created at the same time as the EL genesis files.